 Waterfowls come to the pond in winter.

-Arc drawing bridge in snow.
+Arc drawing bridge in the snow.

-But I found that plum tree buds were swelling.
+But I found swelling plum buds.

 It’s immediately before the season of cherry blossoms when plums bloom.

 The Former Yasuda garden is a quiet and restful place where no one imagines that a highway is passing nearby.

 The Edo-Tokyo Museum is quite tiring when seeing all the exhibits.

 It is good to use rest areas and cafes in the museum, but it is also very nice to take a rest while looking at the pond in the Japanese garden behind the museum.

 Leave the West Exit and turn right.

 Go past the Ryogoku Kokugikan and go a little.
 Then you see the east entrance of the Former Yasuda garden on the right side of the way.

 From the Ooedo Subway Line Ryogoku Station or the Edo-Tokyo Museum